-(Same as BIO-104.1) A general study of the anatomy and physiology of the human body with emphasis on neuromuscular, skeletal, circulatory, and respiratory systems as they relate to activity.
+(Same as BIO-104) Fall.
+Three lectures and one three hour activity period weekly.
+A general study of the anatomy and physiology of the human body with emphasis on neuromuscular, skeletal, circulatory, and respiratory systems as they relate to activity.
 This course is not designed for students majoring in Biology, Exercise Science, Nursing, Health Science, or related pre-health professional programs.
 The course is designed for physical education majors and the liberal arts core.
 (NON-LAB NATURAL SCIENCE)

 Fall, winter, spring.
 A wide variety of basic instruction activity classes to encourage participation and skill development in individual and team sports at the beginning, intermediate, and advanced levels.
 Typical offerings include aerobic dance, ballroom dance, ballet I and II, jazz dance I and II, choreography practice, rhythmic and movement skills, badminton, basketball, body conditioning, bowling, golf, jogging, judo, racquetball, rock climbing, kayaking, shooting, skiing, soccer, softball, swimming, scuba diving, life guard training, volleyball and weight training.
 (PHE ACTIVITY)

 Fall, winter, spring.
 A course of study dealing with the development of a personalized fitness program in which both health and skill-related fitness components are included.
 Stress management, nutrition, exercise precautions and equipment are also emphasized.
 Students develop self assessments and individualized fitness programs.
 Individual labs are required.